ZhiyuanChi/helenaweb/index.md

 <img src="images/remote_sensing/false_positives.png?raw=true" alt="Presentation slide of examples of false positives: images predicted as urban but labelled as non-urban.
 Some examples show areas that appear to be urbanized."/>

-Check out our [summary presentation](https://rebekahadams.com/pdf/adams-tran-urban-expansion-pres.pdf), follow along with [our code](https://github.com/rradams/MUSA650_RemoteSensing_Final), or [read our report](https://rebekahadams.com/pdf/adams-tran-urban-expansion-report.pdf).
+Check out our [summary presentation](https://rebekahadams.com/pdf/adams-tran-urban-expansion-pres.pdf), follow along with [our Python code](https://github.com/rradams/MUSA650_RemoteSensing_Final), or [read our report](https://rebekahadams.com/pdf/adams-tran-urban-expansion-report.pdf).

 ---
 ### Estimating Causality: Estimating the Impact of NC-540 on Home Values